shivanip1512/test/yukon-install/InstallShieldResources/readme.txt

 Create .pfx file.
 1. Add the openssl.exe to the path, or navigate to the location it was installed in CMD.
-2. In CMD: "openssl pkcs12 -export -inkey privateKeyFileName -in certName.cer - out pfxFileName.pfx"
+2. In CMD: "openssl pkcs12 -export -inkey privateKeyFileName -in fromverisign5.cer - out pfxFileName.pfx"

 Use the pfx file in InstallShield
 1. Move the pfx file to yukon-install/InstallshieldResources